-There are still a few weeks before Spring Break season.
-That leaves you enough time to get a card that will help you maximize your spending, whatever getaway you have planned.
+There are still a couple weeks left in Spring Break season.
+That leaves you enough time to figure out which cards will help you maximize your spending, whatever getaway you have planned.

 We chose three common spring break trips and rounded up some cards that will get you a lucrative return that you can use for future travel.